-When you first start taking CLOPINE®, the usual dose is 12.5 mg taken once or twice on the first day, followed by one or two 25 mg doses on the second day.
+When you first start taking CLOPINE, the usual dose is half of a 25 mg tablet (12.5 mg) taken once or twice on the first day, followed by one 25 mg tablet, once or twice on the second day.

 If you have heart, kidney or liver disease, epilepsy or you are elderly, your doctor may start you on a lower dose and gradually increase the dose to prevent unwanted effects.